-TS 670Philosophy for Understanding Theology3This course places philosophy and theology in dialog so that students may understand the perennial relevance of the issues raised in both disciplines and learn to critically evaluate their own theology in the light of these issues.
+This course places philosophy and theology in dialog so that students may understand the perennial relevance of the issues raised in both disciplines and learn to critically evaluate their own theology in the light of these issues.

-TS 672/CO 751 Spirituality, Religion and Mental Health in Counseling

-This course concerns the competencies for counseling in regards to spirituality, religion and value in counseling.
-Theological constructs from a faith-based, Wesleyan-Pentecostal perspective are correlated with counseling practices.
+TS/CO 751 Spirituality, Religion and Mental Health 3 in Counseling perspective are correlated with counseling practices.
 Professional and ethical issues are integrated in counseling theory and practice.
 The course dialogues over the seminal historical and theological treatises where religion and mental health intersect.